 India's longstanding parliamentary democracy and liberal economic policies make it a safer destination than many emerging markets.
-But, the country's unstable geopolitical environment and several instances of terrorism on its soil pose some risks that should be considered before investing in India.
+But the country's unstable geopolitical environment and instances of terrorism pose risks that should be considered before investing.

 The benefits of investing in India include:

 - Positive Demographics: The country has a youthful, educated, and growing workforce that should help support growth.
 This assumes that the country's educational system teaches how to advance its economy over time.

 - Strong Economic Growth: The country has a strong growth rate, particularly in the information technology and business process outsourcing sectors.
-These sectors continue to be among the largest sectors of the global economy as a whole.
+These continue to be among the largest sectors of the global economy as a whole.

 The risks of investing in India include:

 - Geopolitical Instability.
 India is located in a somewhat unstable geopolitical region and has witnessed several terrorist attacks on its soil.
 While these attacks haven't derailed its economy, they create short-term risks that you should consider.

 There are many different ways to invest in India, ranging from U.S.-listed exchange-traded funds (ETFs) to securities listed on its own Bombay Stock Exchange (BSE) and National Stock Exchange of India (NSE) that you can trade on.
 ETFs represent the easiest ways to gain exposure without worrying about the legal and tax implications of buying American Depository Receipts (ADRs) and foreign-traded securities.